Evangelicalism: Background

 Modern evangelicalism emerged in the 18th century, first in Britain and its North American colonies.
 Nevertheless, there were earlier developments within the larger Protestant world that preceded and influenced the later evangelical revivals.
 According to religion scholar Randall Balmer, Evangelicalism resulted "from the confluence of Pietism, Presbyterianism, and the vestiges of Puritanism.
 Evangelicalism picked up the peculiar characteristics from each strain – warmhearted spirituality from the Pietists (for instance), doctrinal precisionism from the Presbyterians, and individualistic introspection from the Puritans".
 Historian Mark Noll adds to this list High Church Anglicanism, which contributed to Evangelicalism a legacy of "rigorous spirituality and innovative organization."
 Historian Rick Kennedy has identified New England Puritan clergyman Cotton Mather as the "first American Evangelical".

 During the 17th century, Pietism emerged in Europe as a movement for the revival of piety and devotion within the Lutheran church.
 As a protest against "cold orthodoxy" or against an overly formal and rational Christianity, Pietists advocated for an experiential religion that stressed high moral standards both for clergy and for lay people.
 The movement included both Christians who remained in the liturgical, state churches as well as separatist groups who rejected the use of baptismal fonts, altars, pulpits, and confessionals.
 As Radical Pietism spread, the movement's ideals and aspirations influenced and were absorbed by evangelicals.

 When George Fox, who is considered the founder of Quakerism, was eleven, he wrote that God spoke to him about "keeping pure and being faithful to God and man."
-After being troubled when his friends asked him to drink alcohol with them at the age of nineteen, Fox spent the night in prayer and soon afterwards he left his home in a four year search for spiritual satisfaction.
+After being troubled when his friends asked him to drink alcohol with them at the age of nineteen, Fox spent the night in prayer and soon afterwards he left his home in a four-year search for spiritual satisfaction.
 In his Journal, at age 23, he believed that he "found through faith in Jesus Christ the full assurance of salvation."
 Fox began to spread his message and his emphasis on "the necessity of an inward transformation of heart", as well as the possibility of Christian perfection, drew opposition from English clergy and laity.
 In the mid-1600s, many people became attracted to Fox's preaching and his followers became known as the Religious Society of Friends.
-By 1660, the Quakers grew to 35,000, and while the two movements are distinct and have important differences like the doctrine of the Inward Light, they are considered by some to be among the first in the evangelical Christian movement.
+A distinctive doctrine of Quakerism is that of the doctrine of the Inward Light.
+By 1660, the Quakers grew to 35,000, forming one of the earliest proto-evangelical Christian movements.